-- 1 A minimum cumulative Theory grade level of 75% or higher. - A minimum cumulative academic level of 75% or higher on practical worksheet completion.\ - To determine whether a student meets the academic requirements for Satisfactory progress, theory and practical grades are averaged together to give a cumulative academic grade of 75% or higher. - A minimum cumulative attendance of 80% of their scheduled hours\\
+- 1 A minimum cumulative Theory grade level of 75% or higher. - A minimum cumulative academic level of 75% or higher on practical worksheet completion. - To determine whether a student meets the academic requirements for Satisfactory progress, theory and practical grades are averaged together to give a cumulative academic grade of 75% or higher. - A minimum cumulative attendance of 80% of their scheduled hours - To meet the state practical requirements for graduation, students must eventually complete monthly practical worksheets 100%.
+See LEARNING PARTICIPATION GUIDELINES. - To determine your rate of attendance, divide the cumulative number of hours completed by the scheduled hours to date.

-A student who has not achieved the minimum cumulative GPA of 75% and/or who has not successfully completed at least a cumulative rate of attendance of 80% is not eligible for Title IV assistance, if applicable, unless the student is on warning or has prevailed upon appeal of the determination that has resulted in status of probation.
+A student who has not achieved the minimum cumulative GPA of 75% and/or who has not successfully completed at least a cumulative rate of attendance of 80% is not eligible for Title IV assistance, if applicable, unless the student is on warning or has prevailed upon appeal of the determination that resulted in a status of Financial Aid Probation.